zeroluck/docs/sources/admin-guide/openid-connect/index.md

 The OpenID Connect [Session Management](http://openid.net/specs/openid-connect-session-1_0.html) is still marked as draft, and new mechanisms for logout are in the works.
-The current specification requires Javascript to detect that the session has been ended in the browswer.
+The current specification requires Javascript to detect that the session has been ended in the browser.
 It works... unless the tab with the Javascript happens to be closed when the logout event happens on another tab.
 Also, inserting Javascript into every page is not feasible for some applications.
 A new proposal is under discussion where the OpenID Connect logout API would return `IMG` HTML tags to the browser